On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Experiments

-We consider a variety of well-known benchmark functions, namely, Ackley, Alpine, Gramacy-Lee, Griewank and Rastrigin; see \cite{SFU_Funcs} for the descriptions.
-The results for the Alpine1D and Ackley2D functions at two different noise levels are shown in Figure \ref{fig:benchmark}, and the rest are shown in Appendix \ref{app:addexp-noise}.
+We consider a variety of well-known benchmark functions, namely, Ackley, Alpine, Gramacy-Lee, Griewank and Keane; see \citep{SFU_Funcs} for the descriptions.
+We also consider an experiment for sensor measurement data, which is described in Appendix \ref{app:addexp}.
+A small selection of the results are shown in Figure \ref{fig:benchmark}, and the rest are shown in Appendix \ref{app:addexp}.

-Here we see a clear trend of Monte Carlo suffering at low noise, MVS suffering at high noise, and MVS-MC performing well in both cases, consistent with our theory.
-Thus, while MVS-MC does not perform best in each individual plot, it is generally able to attain the benefits of both MVS and MC, at least in these examples.